immutant/immutant.org/tutorials/messaging.md

 both cases, the message producers have no direct knowledge of the message consumers.

-Use the `start` function to define a messaging destination.
+Use the `start` function to create a messaging destination.
 A simple naming convention designates an endpoint as either a queue or a topic: if its name begins with `/queue`, it's a queue; if it begins with `/topic`, it's a topic.